PhantomGamers/SFP/README.md

 - The Friends List and Chat windows can be matched against with `.friendsui-container`

 - The library game properties dialog and most of the dialogs that pop up in the overlay menu can be matched against with `.ModalDialogPopup`

+- The sign in page can be matched against with `.FullModalOverlay`

 ### Finding Steam Page Titles